iluwatar/java-design-patterns/transaction-script/README.md

 ## Intent of Transaction Script Design Pattern

-Organize business logic by procedures where each procedure handles a single request from the presentation.
+The Transaction Script pattern in Java organizes business logic by procedures where each procedure handles a single request from the presentation.

 ## Detailed Explanation of Transaction Script Pattern with Real-World Examples